Katelyn C. Hlusko, DVM, MS, DACVS-SA

 BS, West Virginia University, Animal and Nutritional Sciences, 2011

-Dr. Katelyn Hlusko earned a Bachelor of Science degree in animal and nutritional sciences from West Virginia University in 2011 as a summa cum laude graduate.
-She then earned her Doctor of Veterinary Medicine degree from Mississippi State University in 2015 as a Wise Scholar.
+Dr. Katelyn Hlusko earned a Bachelor of Science degree in animal and nutritional sciences from West Virginia University in 2011, where she was a summa cum laude graduate.
+She then earned her Doctor of Veterinary Medicine degree from Mississippi State University in 2015, where she was a Wise Scholar.
 After graduation, Dr. Hlusko went on to complete a one-year small animal rotating internship followed by a six-month small animal surgical internship at Auburn University in 2016 and 2017, respectively.
 She then continued her education at Auburn University and completed a small animal surgical residency in 2020.
 During her residency, she also earned a Masters degree in biomedical sciences, with a research focus on sentinel lymph node mapping.
-Following completion of her residency, Dr. Hlusko joined the faculty at Auburn as an Assistant Clinical Professor in small animal surgery
+Following completion of her residency, Dr. Hlusko joined the faculty at Auburn as an Assistant Clinical Professor in small animal surgery and became a Diplomate of the American College of Veterinary Surgeons (Small Animal) in 2022.

 - American College of Veterinary Surgeons Small Animal Surgery Student Award (2015)